 Paint Dissolve

 The visual goal was to create a controllable dissolve with a glowing emissive edge.
 Rather than default to fire or simple noise, I explored a melting iridescent paint aesthetic.
-The surface will liquefy and flow before vanishes entirely.
+The surface will liquefy and flow before vanishing entirely.

 The visual goal was to create a controllable dissolve with a glowing emissive edge.
 Rather than default to fire or simple noise, I explored a melting iridescent paint aesthetic.
-The surface will liquefy and flow before vanishes entirely.
+The surface will liquefy and flow before vanishing entirely.

 The visual goal was to create a controllable dissolve with a glowing emissive edge.
 Rather than default to fire or simple noise, I explored a melting iridescent paint aesthetic.
-The surface will liquefy and flow before vanishes entirely.
+The surface will liquefy and flow before vanishing entirely.

 Type